Gloria-Mwamidi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists all local variables and environment variables, and functions.-set Create a script that creates a new local variable.-BETTY="Holberton" Create a script that creates a new global variable.-export HOLBERTON="Betty"
+Create a script that lists all local variables and environment variables, and functions.-set Create a script that creates a new local variable.-BETTY="Holberton" Create a script that creates a new global variable.-export HOLBERTON="Betty" Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.--e $((128 + TRUEKNOWLEDGE))